-Since the onset of the global COVID-19 crisis, the Government of Lebanon (GoL) imposed various confinement measures to stop the spread of the virus.
-While these restrictions affected the implementation of some programmes, UNHCR adapted delivery of many protection services to respond to the needs of refugees.
-UNHCR expanded its availability through its call centres and hotlines to respond to increased protection, assistance and other queries, and individual case management was conducted by phone wherever possible.
-Key assistance programmes including cash-based interventions and health are ongoing.
+Early on in the global COVID-19 pandemic, the Lebanese Government imposed various confinement measures to prevent the spread of the virus.
+While these restrictions affected the implementation of some programmes, UNHCR adapted the delivery modalities of many protection services to remain responsive to the needs of refugees.
+UNHCR expanded its availability through the national call centre and field hotlines to respond to an increasing number of protection, assistance and other queries, and individual case management was conducted by phone wherever possible.
+Core assistance programmes including cash-based interventions and health have been maintained throughout.
 As of July 2020, all four UNHCR reception centres have gradually re-opened with precautionary measures in place to keep refugees and staff safe.
-In-person appointments for the most urgent protection, documentation, status determination and resettlement cases have also resumed.
+Inperson appointments are prioritized for the most urgent protection, documentation, status determination and resettlement cases.

-In its response to the COVID-19 emergency, UNHCR is working within the framework of the Government, and in close collaboration with WHO and other partners, to ensure that refugees' needs are addressed in a coordinated, equal and coherent manner.
-UNHCR's contribution to the refugee component of the response falls within three main areas: community engagement and prevention; enabling quarantining/isolation of refugees living in overcrowded settings; and reinforcing testing and hospitalisation capacity.
+In its response to the COVID-19 pandemic, UNHCR is working within the framework of the Government, and in close collaboration with WHO and other partners, to ensure that refugees' needs are addressed in a coordinated, equal and coherent manner.
+UNHCR's contribution to the COVID-19 response falls within three main areas: community engagement and prevention; enabling quarantining/isolation of refugees living in overcrowded settings; and reinforcing testing and hospitalization capacity.

-More than 380,500 individuals living in informal settlements and other similar sites were reached with hygiene promotion and awareness sessions as well as hygiene kits distribution.
+More than 380,683 individuals living in informal settlements and other similar sites were reached with hygiene promotion and awareness sessions as well as hygiene kits distribution.
 UNHCR is also assisting communities and families to ensure the ability to self-isolate by providing support in setting up and/or equipping 10 level-3 isolation centres across the country.
 Moreover, UNHCR is expanding the capacity of the national health system to treat COVID-19 cases by providing up to 800 additional beds and 100 additional intensive care unit (ICU) beds in total to selected hospitals nationwide, including ventilators and other medical equipment.
 For details of UNHCR Lebanon's response to COVID-19 and ongoing socio-economic crisis, as well as impact on regular programmes, please see UNHCR Lebanon's COVID-19 Operational Updates.